 This photo is from a mid-1950s NEKAF ad (100K JPEG).
 Some of the Dutch text reads: "The 'Jeep' offers unlimited possibilities!
 Willys Jeep is famous the world over -- with good reason.
 Everywhere, always and for anything the Jeep is useful.
 So he is in use by fire brigades -- all over the world -- and has proved invaluable in many places.
-This strong, economical and safe Jeep with the famous 4-wheel-drive is now a Dutch product and is being assembled in the Netherlands by the Ned.
-Kaiser Frazer Fabrieken Ltd."
+This strong, economical and safe Jeep with the famous 4-wheel-drive is now a Dutch product and is being assembled in the Netherlands."

-W. Schuitema photographed this impressive unit which was in service in Joure, Netherlands and now belongs to a private collector.
+This impressive unit was in service in Joure, Netherlands and now belongs to a private collector.
 It's a major aftermarket conversion including hard doors and new front fenders.
-More information on this unit and where it might have been built is welcome.
+More information on this unit and where it might have been built, and on this photo, is welcome.

-Thanks also to W. Schuitema, Jan Hogendoorn, Adriaan Kriek and Brian Gough. -- Derek Redmond
+Thanks to Serhat Güvenç, W. Schuitema, Jan Hogendoorn, Adriaan Kriek and Brian Gough. -- Derek Redmond

 Return to Fire Service Jeeps on CJ3B.info.